 Numerical Chromosomal Aberrations

-Numerical chromosomal aberrations describe a change in the number of entire chromosomes or the entire set of chromosomes.
+Numerical chromosomal aberrations are defined as changes in the number of chromosomes or the entire set of chromosomes.

-Normally humans have a diploid set of chromosomes.
-This diploid chromosome set consists of 22 pairs of autosomes, whereby in each set one chromosome comes from the mother and the other from the father.
-Then there are the two gonosomes (sex chromosomes) X and Y, resulting in the chromosome set of somatic cells consisting of 46 chromosomes.
+Normally humans carry a diploid set of chromosomes.
+The diploid chromosome set consists of 22 pairs of autosomes, with each pair consisting of individual chromosomes derived from the mother and the father.
+The 23rd pair consists of 2 sex chromosomes (gonosomes) X and Y, resulting in a complete set of 46 chromosomes in a human somatic cell.

-Overall the numerical chromosomal aberrations are genome mutations and stem from the faulty distribution of the chromosomes to the daughter cells.
+Overall, the numerical chromosomal aberrations are genome mutations, which are attributed to the faulty distribution of chromosomes among the daughter cells.

-During this maldistribution, e.g. via nondisjunction (no separation of a homologous chromosome pair during meiosis), an incorrect quantity of individual chromosomes may form.
-This is referred to as aneuploidy.
-With aneuploidy, the individual chromosome may be present only once (monosomy) or more than twice (e.g. trisomy).
+Chromosome maldistribution, for e.g., via nondisjunction (no separation of a homologous chromosome pair during meiosis) may lead to the formation of abnormal numbers of individual chromosomes.
+This phenomenon is referred to as aneuploidy, in which the individual chromosome may be present only once (monosomy) or more than twice (e.g. trisomy).

-In addition to aneuploidy, a nondisjunction can also lead to polyploidy.
-This does not just affect an individual chromosome, but rather the entire set of chromosomes is different in quantity, e.g. each chromosome appears thrice (triploidy).
+In addition to aneuploidy, nondisjunction can also lead to polyploidy.
+Polyploidy does not affect merely an individual chromosome, but rather the entire set of chromosomes, for e.g., each chromosome occurs 3 times (triploidy).

-Unlike a maldistribution of the gonosomes, a maldistribution of autosomes results in distinct impairment of both mental and physical development.
+In contrast to the abnormal distribution of gonosomes, the aneuploidy of autosomes results in distinct mental and physical impairment.

-The majority of autosomal aberrations thus leads to spontaneous miscarriage before the 12th week of pregnancy.
-Trisomy of the chromosomes 21, 18 and 13 are potentially viable.
+The majority of autosomal aberrations thus leads to spontaneous miscarriage before the 12th week of gestation.
+Trisomies involving chromosomes 21, 18, and 13 are potentially viable.

-Trisomy usually occurs during meiosis, whereby in two-thirds of cases the cause can be attributed to faulty division during the first meiotic division.
-One exception to this is trisomy 18, which usually originates in the second meiotic division.
-The risk of maldivision corresponds to the age of the mother at the time of division.
+Trisomy usually occurs during meiosis.
+In two-thirds of cases, the trisomy is attributed to faulty division during the 1st meiotic division except for trisomy 18, which usually originates in the 2nd meiotic division.
+The risk of abnormal division is increased by the age of the mother at the time of division.

 Definition of trisomy 21 (Down’s syndrome)

-Trisomy 21, also referred to as Down’s syndrome is one of the numerical chromosomal aberrations and indicates an additional chromosome 21.
-With an incidence rate of 1:600 among living newborns, it is one of the most common autosomal chromosomal aberrations.
+Trisomy 21, also referred to as Down’s syndrome, is a chromosomal aberration characterized by the presence of an additional chromosome 21.
+Trisomy 21 is associated with a rate of incidence of 1:600 among newborns and is one of the most common chromosomal aberrations involving autosomes.

-Because the risk of nondisjunction correlates to the age of the mother, the risk of trisomy 21 occurring in the child increases the older the mother is at the time of conception.
+Because the risk of nondisjunction correlates with the mother’s age, the child’s risk of trisomy 21 increases with maternal age at the time of conception.

-The symptoms of trisomy 21 usually include impaired intelligence and specific phenotypic characteristics.
-These typically include a flat face, brachycephalus, epicanthus (outwardly and upward slanting eyelids), a small, usually open mouth with a protruding tongue, and small physical stature.
+The symptoms of trisomy 21 usually include impaired intelligence and specific phenotypic characteristics such as the flat face, brachycephalus, epicanthus (outward and upward slanting eyelids), a small but usually open mouth with a protruding tongue, and small physical stature.

-During birth, the children are partially distinctive for their reduced muscle tone (muscular hypotonia) that can manifest as a ‘floppy infant’.
-The reduced muscle tone becomes clear when lifting the child in the abdominal position, in which the extremities hang loosely.
+During birth, the children manifest reduced muscle tone (muscular hypotonia) characteristic of a ‘floppy infant’.
+The reduced muscle tone is clear when the child is lifted in the abdominal position, in which the extremities hang loosely.

-A so-called sandal groove may appear on the feet, causing a greater distance between the 1st and 2nd toes.
-The surface of the palms may also exhibit a four-finger groove, which manifests as a horizontal line running along the length of the first four fingers.
+A so-called ‘sandal’ groove appearing on the feet increases the distance between the 1st and 2nd toes.
+The surface of the palms may also exhibit a 4-finger groove, which manifests as a horizontal line running along the length of the first 4 fingers.

-Definition of Trisomy 13 (Patau syndrome)Patau syndrome also correlates with the age of the mother, but with an incidence rate of 1:10,000, it is far more uncommon than Down’s syndrome.
+Definition of trisomy 13 (Patau syndrome)Patau syndrome also correlates with the mother’s age.
+However, its rate of incidence is 1:10,000, suggesting that its relative rarity compared with Down’s syndrome.

-Phenotypically, there is a typical triad of symptoms.
-These include microcephaly, cheilognathouranoschisis, and polydactyly, the manifestation of which is usually ulnar and manifests as hexadactyly.
+Phenotypically, it is characterized by a triad of symptoms such as microcephaly, cheilognathouranoschisis, and polydactyly.
+The polydactyly is usually ulnar and manifests as hexadactyly.

-A four-finger groove can also appear in the fingers (see Down’s syndrome).
+A 4-finger groove is also visible in the fingers (see Down’s syndrome).

-Other organ systems like the heart (ventricular septum defect or patent ductus arteriosus botalii, for instance) or the kidneys and urinary tract system may be affected.
+Other organ systems such as the heart (defective ventricular septum or patent ductus arteriosus), the kidneys, or the urinary tract may be affected.

 Definition of trisomy 18 (Edwards syndrome)

-The incidence rate of Edwards syndrome, which means that an additional chromosome 18 is present, is 1:6000.
-Like the other two numerical chromosomal aberrations mentioned above, this correlates with the age of the mother at the time of conception.
+The incidence rate of Edwards syndrome, which is characterized by an additional chromosome 18, is 1:6000.
+Similar to the other 2 numerical chromosomal aberrations discussed above, trisomy 18 correlates with the mother’s age at the time of conception.

-Life expectancy is, similar to Patau syndrome, also greatly reduced.
-Only approx. 5% of children affected live for longer than 12 months.
+Life expectancy is also greatly reduced, similar to Patau syndrome.
+Only approx. 5% of affected children live for longer than 12 months.

-The affected children’s symptoms include a range of characteristic anatomical traits.
-These may include low-set ears, the auricles of which extend upward (faun ears), a long and narrow skull, and deformed feet reminiscent of rocker bottoms (rocker-bottom feet).
+The affected children manifest a range of characteristic anatomical traits, including low-set ears with upward auricles (faun-like and flat pinnae), long and narrow skull, and deformed feet reminiscent of rocker bottoms (rocker-bottom feet).

-These children also exhibit a typical hand position of the fingers in which the middle and ring fingers are overlapped by the index finger and little finger, respectively.
+These children also exhibit a typical hand position of the fingers in which the middle and ring fingers are overlapped by the index and little fingers, respectively.